gatica651/Stellar_Untransformed_Variables/README.md

 The code is not guaranteed to be bug-free nor to be in the most elegant form.
 Please use and develop the uploaded Papers 1-3 and this code as you wish but credit me please :

-Peter Gardner : peter.gardner13@btopenworld.com, UK 07495 416625, also see my LinkedIn profile.
+Peter Gardner : peter.gardner13@btopenworld.com, UK 07495 416625, also see my LinkedIn profile

-The original uploaded papers and code are read-only